 The Joint Programme conducted an exploratory analysis to identify any patterns in performance and linkages for the theory of change result chain.
 The rate of decline in FGM prevalence among girls aged 15-19 was used as a proxy measure for impact as there are no recent impact data available.
 Countries were categorized into three groups: the strongest progress, some progress and no progress within the last 30 years.
 Countries with strong progress have a statistically significant decline in prevalence, with a drop equal to or higher than half of the FGM prevalence or a 30 percentage-point drop in the past 30 years.
-Countries with some progress have a statistically significant decline in prevalence, with a decline in prevalence.
-Countries with no progress have a statistically significant decline in prevalence.
+Countries with some progress have a statistically significant decline in prevalence.
+Countries with no progress have no statistically significant decline.